CleanCocoa/DeclarativeTextKit/README.md

 ## Approach

-We operate on the abstraction of a `Buffer` to perform changes.
+We operate on the abstraction of a [text buffer](https://github.com/CleanCocoa/TextBuffer) to perform changes.

 This enables usage of the declarative API on multiple buffers at once without having to put the text into a UI component to render.